Inflectra/spira-testing-pytest/dev-notes.md

 ## Work and test code locally
 - change version number in setup.py
 - to build locally and replace the local package run `pip install -e ./`
 - you can then access the package as you would normally.
-So in your test setup (see below) run py.test and it will use this local plugin
+So in your test setup run `pytest sample_test.py` and it will use this local plugin
 - make changes to code, repeat building and testing locally

 ## Distribute code